tunnan/odin-invaders/README.md

-# odin-invaders
+# Invaders
-A very basic invaders game made in Odin
+A very basic invaders game made in Odin.
+There's a lot of things that can be improved, but it will do as an easy example for now.